Obama Tops Clinton in Wisconsin

 You can expect McCain to accuse the Democrats of abandoning our soldiers and American honor with the Democrat’s plans to pull out of Iraq if they take over the Presidency.

 We need to remember that the real battle is not between Hillary and Barack, but between McCain and the Democratic nominee.
-Whoever wins the Democratic nomination is going to have to bring the Democratic Party together and remind them that the difference between Hillary and Barack is miniscule compared to that with McCain.
+Whoever wins the Democratic nomination is going to have to bring the Democratic Party together and remind them that the difference between Hillary and Barack is minuscule compared to that with McCain.

 Supporters of both candidates are passionate and will be tempted to be bitter if their candidate loses.
 The first task of the eventual nominee will be to bring Democrats together reminding them of their common goals.